 Application form and online testing

-In the group exercise candidates are given a topic and then asked to address a set of questions.
-The scenario question, which applicants face individually, involves a task similar to what a trainee might be expected to do.
 For the presentation, candidates are sent the title a week in advance – expect it to be something related to the firm itself.

 Who fits the bill?

 All our interviewees had a notable maturity to them – none expected or wanted hand-holding from the firm.
 BLM trainees also need to be stress-resistant as a lot can be thrown at them in the course of a week – for example, you might need to drop everything to attend a trial and have to do the work you were planning for that day another time.
-Trainees are dealing with dozens of cases at any one time, so being good at planning is vital.
+Trainees are supporting dozens of cases at any one time, so being good at planning is vital.
 Oh, and some knowledge of the insurance industry won't hurt either.

 42 King Street West,